-- In cold weather it is better to have a low level of background heating on all the time, even when there is no one at home.
+- In cold weather, it is better to have a low level of background heating on all the time, even when there is no one at home.
 Lowering the thermostat by 1 degree will also knock about 10% off your heating bill.

 - Avoid warming unheated rooms by leaving the door open to heated rooms, as this will cause warm air to enter the cold room and condense on cold surfaces.

 Useful tips for treating mould in your home

 - To kill and remove mould, wipe down walls and window frames with a fungicidal wash that carries a Health and Safety Executive 'approval number' and follow the manufacturer's instructions precisely.

 - Dry-clean mildewed clothes and shampoo carpets.
 Disturbing mould by brushing or vacuum cleaning can increase the risk of breathing problems.

 - After treatment, redecorate using good quality fungicidal paint to help prevent mould from reappearing.
 These are available from most DIY stores.
 Note that this paint is not effective if overlaid with ordinary paints or wallpaper.